 In the corner, between the wall and my desk, I have a utility cart (that I got for free from my sister- if I had bought one, I would’ve gotten white or something lighter) to hold the rest of my products: skincare, more nail polish, hair stuff.
 The Alex drawer holds my makeup and hair tools.
 I took off the wheels because with the wheels, it’s taller than my desk and I didn’t like that.

 This was my original makeup setup (I don’t have any shots of it from afar).
 I had my makeup displayed on top of a bookcase where I sat on a stool.
 All I had for light was the mirror’s (my ceiling light was behind me so I would always be doing my makeup in dim lighting.
 My large mirror was on the adjacent wall.
+To find out where I got the organizers, go to my post on My Original Makeup Setup.

 The next picture is a few months into redecorating.
 It was after I knew the general layout of how I wanted things, but before I got a new chair, switched my desks and added the light on top.
 I took away the necklace hooks and I might put them on the adjacent wall, I still haven’t decided yet.